Recover Exchange servers

-If you do not have the installation media for the Cumulative Update (CU) version that was installed on the server to be recovered, you can recover a server using the latest available Cumulative Update (CU).
+If you do not have the installation media for the Cumulative Update (CU) version that was installed on the server to be recovered, you can recover a server using the latest available Cumulative Update.
 Only the last two CUs are available for download.
 For more information, see Updates for Exchange Server.

 The target server must use the same version of Windows Server as the lost server.
 For example, you can't recover a lost Exchange 2016 server that was running Windows 2012 R2 on a new server that's running Windows 2016, or vice-versa.

 The same disk drive letters that were used for mounted databases on the lost server must also exist on the target server.